-These images are displayed in false color to highlight the presence of water.
-Here, water is black or dark blue, clouds are pale blue and white, plant-covered land is green, and lightly vegetated land is tan.
-Natural-color and false-color images of Chad are available from the MODIS Rapid Response Team twice daily.
+These images are shown in false color to highlight the presence of water on the ground.
+In this color combination, water is normally dark blue, though sediment-clouded water is lighter in color; clouds are light blue and white; and plant-covered land is bright green.
+Daily images of Ethiopia are available from the MODIS Rapid Response Team in both false color and photo-like true color.